 In this case, a message consists of an envelope and one or more message bodies.
 The envelope provides the general information for this message.
 The Messages Number defines the number of the message bodies in this message.
 Each message body defines a specific message.

-Envelope

-The message envelope includes the following parameters, shown in below: